FarahAlnaqib/CS3081/Labs/Lab3/exercise1.md

 Yes, this is the shortest path.

 BFS explores the graph level by level and guarantees finding the shortest path in terms of number of edges.
-Based on the city map, the direct route from Makkah to Madinah goes through Jeddah, which confirms that this path is optimal.
+The path from Makkah to Madinah through Jeddah is the most direct route.